envoyproxy/data-plane-api/docs/root/configuration/cluster_manager/cluster_ring_hash_lb_config.rst

   }

 minimum_ring_size
   *(optional, integer)* Minimum hash ring size, i.e. total virtual nodes.
+A larger size will provide better request distribution since each host in the cluster will have more virtual nodes.
 Defaults to 1024.
 In the case that total number of hosts is greater than the minimum, each host will be allocated a single virtual node.

 use_std_hash
-  *(optional, boolean)* If set to false, use `xxHash <https://github.com/Cyan4973/xxHash>`_ for hashing hosts onto the ring.
-Defaults to true, which uses *std::hash* instead. *std::hash* varies by platform.
-For this reason, setting to false is recommended.
-Eventually, the setting will be removed and only *xxHash* will be supported.
+  *(optional, boolean)* Defaults to true, meaning that std::hash is used to hash hosts onto the ketama ring. std::hash can vary by platform.
+For this reason, Envoy will eventually use `xxHash <https://github.com/Cyan4973/xxHash>`_ by default.
+This field exists for migration purposes and will eventually be deprecated.
+Set it to false to use xxHash now.